shub970/sprinto-task/README.md

 1. Priorities
     1. Transactional capabilities
 	```
 		1. Only one policy version should be active at any given time
 		2. Ack requests for a new policy version on approval
 		3. New policy addition to a staff role triggering Ack requests
 	```

     2. Availability
 	```
 	    1. For auditors to view the info
 	    2. For the customer (the company) to view the compliance gaps
 	```

 2. Requirements are on extending the functionality (increasing complex queries) while the data is mostly structured

-**This indicates the use of a SQL database - ensures Consistency and Availability (CAP Theorem)**
+**This indicates using a SQL database for critical parts of the system.
+However, I would prefer to use NoSQL for some of the entities, as explained below**

 3. Callouts

 			1. No context of the compliance framework is used (to reduce complexity)

+## Open Questions
+1. Employee role to policies mapping is universal or changes per company?
+	1. Assuming its universal

 ## DB Schema